Temperature-Gradient Effects on Electric Double Layer Screening in Electrolytes: One Dimension

 \section{One Dimension}

-We introduce a one-dimensional coordinate to describe the positions of mobile ions in the electrolyte.
+We introduce a one-dimensional coordinate to describe the positions of mobile ions in the electrolyte as shown in Fig. \ref{fig:schematicfig}.
 The $x$ axis is defined normal to the electrode, with the origin at the electrode surface and $x$ increasing with distance from the electrode.
 We assume that the charge neutrality condition is satisfied at $x=L$.

 In one dimension, Eq.~(\ref{eq:DH}) can be rewritten as

 Previously, Eq.~(\ref{eq:DH1dim}) with $\alpha_\pm = 1$ was extended to include the temperature dependence of the dielectric constant and solved perturbatively. \cite{Dhont_08} For simplicity, we neglect the spatial variation of the dielectric constant arising from its temperature dependence.